IMZ Academy 2017: RE-IMAGINING THE ORCHESTRA FOR THE DIGITAL AGE

 Barbican Centre, London

-The new edition of the IMZ Academy focusses on the orchestra in digital space, covering all aspects of the visualisation of orchestral performance: from event capture – whether for television, cinema or online- to effective social media strategy, the contextualisation of performance and performers online and the best ways to reach your audience.
+This IMZ Academy focused on the orchestra in digital space, covering all aspects of the visualisation of orchestral performance: from event capture – whether for television, cinema or online- to effective social media strategy, the contextualisation of performance and performers online and the best ways to reach your audience.

-The sessions will be led by IMZ Academy director Peter Maniura (Head of Digital Development, BBC Arts) with experts and eminent guest speakers Becky Lees (Head of LSO Live, London Symphony Orchestra), Chris Rogers (Digital Project Manager, LSO Discovery, London Symphony Orchestra), Jo Johnson (Senior Marketing Manager, Digital Communications, London Symphony Orchestra), Mans Pär Fogelberg (Producer GSOplay, Gothenburg Symphony Orchestra), Eva Essvik (Audience and Business Developer, Gothenburg Symphony Orchestra) and Kriss Russman (EMMY-nominated, multi-camera Director and Filmmaker) giving the inside track on the latest developments and technologies in the field.
+The sessions were led by IMZ Academy director Peter Maniura (Head of Digital Development at BBC Arts) together with experts and guest speakers Becky Lees (Head of LSO Live at London Symphony Orchestra), Chris Rogers (Digital Project Manager, LSO Discovery at London Symphony Orchestra), Jo Johnson (Senior Marketing Manager, Digital Communications at London Symphony Orchestra), Mans Pär Fogelberg (Producer GSOplay at Gothenburg Symphony Orchestra), Eva Essvik (Audience and Business Developer at Gothenburg Symphony Orchestra) and Kriss Russman (EMMY-nominated, multi-camera Director and Filmmaker).

 - IMZ Academy Editions